toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 ## 34. Find First and Last Position of Element in Sorted Array
 Easy.
 Binary Search.

+## 215. Kth Largest Element in an Array
+Use heap.

 # TO DO LATER
 ## 636. Exclusive Time of Functions